-- Taken together, there is only one source of information as indicated above that provides information on aspects 2 (maternal toxicity) and 3 (maintenance of pregnancy). - 224 However, for aspect 1 (pre-natal developmental toxicity), it provides relevant information only on some elements of this aspect, and does not cover the elements on structural malformations and variations (visceral and skeletal) expected to be obtained from the OECD TG 414. - 225 Furthermore, any robust conclusion on any of the 3 aspects that are covered is hampered by reduced statistical power of the results as a consequence of the low number of animals used and by the deficiencies of use of information on an analogue substance in study i. - This increases the uncertainty of the results in such a way that prevents reaching a conclusion on any of these aspects. - 227 Therefore, it is not possible to conclude, based on any source of information alone or together, whether your Substance has or has not the particular dangerous properties foreseen to be investigated in an OECD TG 414 study. - 228 Based on the above, your adaptation is rejected and the information requirement is not fulfilled. - In your comments to the draft decision you propose a new adaptation for this information requirement by using grouping and read-across from the source substance 4-MHHPA.
-The information you provided addresses the deficiencies identified, as explained in Section 0.1. - 230 However, as the information is currently not available in your registration dossier, the data gap remains.
+- Taken together, there is only one source of information as indicated above that provides information on aspects 2 (maternal toxicity) and 3 (maintenance of pregnancy).
+However, for aspect 1 (pre-natal developmental toxicity), it provides relevant information only on some elements of this aspect, and does not cover the elements on structural malformations and variations (visceral and skeletal) expected to be obtained from the OECD TG 414. - Furthermore, any robust conclusion on any of the 3 aspects that are covered is hampered by reduced statistical power of the results as a consequence of the low number of animals used and by the deficiencies of use of information on an analogue substance in study i. - 233 This increases the uncertainty of the results in such a way that prevents reaching a conclusion on any of these aspects. - Therefore, it is not possible to conclude, based on any source of information alone or together, whether your Substance has or has not the particular dangerous properties foreseen to be investigated in an OECD TG 414 study. - 235 Based on the above, your adaptation is rejected and the information requirement is not fulfilled. - In your comments to the draft decision, you provide a robust study summary of a OECD TG 414 study, conducted with the source substance 4-MHHPA, which addresses the current information requirement, as explained in Section 0.1. - However, as the information is currently not available in your registration dossier, the data gap remains.
 You should submit this information in an updated registration dossier by the deadline set in the decision. - 9.4.
-Study design and test specifications - A PNDT study according to the test method OECD TG 414 must be performed in rat or rabbit as preferred species with oral2 administration of the Substance.
+Study design and test specifications - A PNDT study according to the test method OECD TG 414 must be performed in rat or rabbit as preferred species with oral5 administration of the Substance.